How to go green as a freelancer

 You may not always have a steady flow of resources to go as green as you would like.
 Or you may not yet have many practical ideas as to how to do so.

 Below are a few pointers which may be useful and are not costly.
-They come from my little, yet intense, experience as a freelancer over the last two months.
-(I’m actually writing this post sitting in Orlando International Airport waiting for my flight back home following a business trip).
+They come from the little, yet intense, experience as a freelancer over the last ten months.
+(I’m actually writing this post sitting in Tirana’s International Airport waiting for my flight back home following a business trip).
 Happy reading!

 - Workspace.
 Make sure your home office gets lots of natural light so you don’t need too much of the artificial one.
 Always make space for recycling bins, and separate paper from plastic and glass.
 Use plants to make your office more welcoming and relaxing.
 They also help you to feel “greener” and actually give your productivity and inspiration a boost.
 Invest in a comfortable office chair made of recycled natural fabrics and materials.
 This will help you keep cool in summer and warm in winter.